jonasmcferreira/whiteiron/jhed-wasteland/thieves_key.md

 ## Loyalists

-There are 5 loyalists of old Thieve Kings, if all five are killed, the village will die out, or fall under the influence of the outer empires
+There are 5 loyalists of old Thieve Kings, if all five are killed or abandon, the village will die out, or fall under the influence of the outer empires

+### Loyalist 1 - Brimhest

+### Loyalist 2 - Don Vras

+### Loyalist 3 - unnamed coward

+If two or loyalists are killed, Loyalist 3 will abandon.

+### Loyalist 4 -  Kraeta "pirate" Sweatclaw - Aarakokra

+Can warn party of the challenges of flight in Jhed, has pegleg.
+Only Aarakocra.
+Trying to build a plan to control Rocs or get by without killing them

+### Loyalist 5 - Vez'yen Poison Merchant